lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

        { iso(1) identified-organization(3) dod(6) internet(1)
          security(5) mechanisms(5) pkix(7) 3 }

    id-kp-configSigning             OBJECT IDENTIFIER ::= { id-kp TBD2 }
-   id-kp-trustanchorSigning   OBJECT IDENTIFIER ::= { id-kp TBD3 }
+   id-kp-trustanchorconfigSigning  OBJECT IDENTIFIER ::= { id-kp TBD3 }
    id-kp-updateSigning             OBJECT IDENTIFIER ::= { id-kp TBD4 }
    id-kp-safetyCommunication       OBJECT IDENTIFIER ::= { id-kp TBD5 }
 ~~~

 # Implications for a Certification Authority {#ca-implication}

 The procedures and practices employed by a certification authority MUST ensure that the correct values for the EKU extension as well as the KU extension are inserted in each certificate that is issued.
-The inclusion of the id-kp-configSigning, id-kp-trustanchorSigning, id-kp-updateSigning, and id-kp-safetyCommunication KeyPurposeIds does not preclude the inclusion of other KeyPurposeIds.
+The inclusion of the id-kp-configSigning, id-kp-trustanchorconfigSigning, id-kp-updateSigning, and id-kp-safetyCommunication KeyPurposeIds does not preclude the inclusion of other KeyPurposeIds.

 # Security Considerations {#security}